Labour market statistics (Annual Population Survey): July 2021 to June 2022

 Well-being of Future Generations Act (WFG)

 The Well-being of Future Generations Act 2015 is about improving the social, economic, environmental and cultural wellbeing of Wales.
 The Act puts in place seven wellbeing goals for Wales.
 These are for a more equal, prosperous, resilient, healthier and globally responsible Wales, with cohesive communities and a vibrant culture and thriving Welsh language.
 Under section (10)(1) of the Act, the Welsh Ministers must (a) publish indicators (“national indicators”) that must be applied for the purpose of measuring progress towards the achievement of the wellbeing goals, and (b) lay a copy of the national indicators before Senedd Cymru.
-The 46 national indicators were laid in March 2016 and this releases includes the following national indicator:
+Under section 10(8) of the Well-being of Future Generations Act, where the Welsh Ministers revise the national indicators, they must as soon as reasonably practicable (a) publish the indicators as revised and (b) lay a copy of them before the Senedd.
+These national indicators were laid before the Senedd in 2021.
+The indicators laid on 14 December 2021 replace the set laid on 16 March 2016 and this releases includes the following national indicator:

 - (21) percentage of people in employment